iRhuel/BattleTechWeaponEditor/README.md

 - "Edit->Restore Backup" to restore your weapon .jsons from a previously generated backup .json.

+- "View->Columns" to select which columns are displayed.
+The program will remember these choices.

 - "Help->About" to view the readme file with these instructions.

 ### Editor